-There’s a lot of buzz these days about exceptional client service, but what does that really mean?
+There’s a lot of buzz these days about an exceptional client service experience, but what does that really mean?
 And how does a company back up its claims?

 1. Build a culture of empowerment